 The KNP is the largest and oldest park administered by South African National Parks (SANParks).
 Tourism was formally conceived in 1923 when the first tourist visited the Park by train.
 The first overnight facilities were opened in 1928, at Pretoriuskop, Satara and Skukuza (then known as Sabi Bridge)

-?
-1950s the emerging of Scientific researchers in the park whilst the 1960's bring drought and water for game projects.
-In the 1990s the concept of co-operative management started to become a reality the People and Conservation Department is formed mainly to promote community access and benefit sharing for the neighbouring communities.
-In the early 2000s, an agreement is signed by Mozambique, South Africa and Zimbabwe; which endorses the creation of the Great Limpopo Transfrontier Park, to become one of the greatest conservation area in Africa extending over some 35 000 square kilometres.
+In the 1950's, the emerging of Scientific researchers in the park for water.
+This was whilst the 1960's did bring about drought and water for game projects.
+In the 1990's the concept of co-operative management started to become a reality.
+The People and Conservation Department was formed mainly to promote community access and benefit sharing for the neighbouring communities.
+In the early 2000's, an agreement is signed by Mozambique, South Africa and Zimbabwe; which endorses the creation of the Great Limpopo Transfrontier Park, to become:" One of the greatest Conservation Area in Africa, extending over some 35 000 square kilometres."

 In the mid 2000's, for the 1st time, the views and ideas from outside stakeholders are incorporated into an all-encompassing management plan as per the new protected Areas Act.
 The objective of this process is to establish what stakeholders regard as valuable and the qualities that make the Park a conservation community that it is so that the plan should make provision for such issues.
 Tourism, Cultural Heritage, Safety and Security and Environmental Education, Wilderness and Community Conservation- are some of the issues that form part of these consultations.

 After 2010, SANParks adopts a vision that says “National Parks are connecting to society” and that becomes "a turning point in terms of how we as SANParks look at issues affecting the communities around us".